Chege-jr0/Personal-Study-Scheduler-Project/README.md

-# PrepPal - A web Application
+# PrepPal - A Python Web Application

 Welcome to Prepal, a personal study planner that helps students manage study hours and meet tight deadlines